Cornucopia Of Rain Interferes With Fall Harvest

 SARAH MCCAMMON: Harvest is always a busy time of year at grain elevators like this one in Giltner, a town of about 400 in South-Central Nebraska.
 In a tiny office overlooking the railroad tracks, workers check corn for quality and operate a metal chute that fills train cars with mounds of bright yellow kernels.
 But this year, manager Kurt Watson says there's one extra step involved.

-Mr. KURT WATSON (Grain Bin Manager): Everything coming in is pretty wet out of the field, so we're having to run everything through the dryer.
+KURT WATSON: Everything coming in is pretty wet out of the field, so we're having to run everything through the dryer.

 MCCAMMON: Watson says he's had workers at the facility 24 hours a day supervising these enormous grain dryers as they blow hot air through the damp kernels to dry them and prevent molding.
 But Watson says the machines can't keep up with all the farmers lining up to drop off their corn.